fpereiro/gotoB/tutorial/tutorial.md

 └────────────────────────────────────────────────┘
 ```

-An application is made of three parts:
+An application is a program made of three parts:

 - **User interface (UI)**: this is what the user *sees*.
 In the stopwatch app, the UI would consist of the clock and the `START` button.
 - **Logic**: this is what determines *what* the app can do and *when* it can do it.
 In the stopwatch app, the logic determines that you can start the clock if it's stopped or paused, but not if it's already going.